green-fox-academy/sabalazs_masterwork/README.md

 ```
 docker-compose up
 ```
 then open ```http://localhost:3000/``` in your browser.
+The app is running for the (imaginary) "La Merienda" bakery.
 The database is loaded with some sample data (users, products and orders).
 You can log-in with the following credentials to test features:

 Customer:
 ```